janie-t/TYPLogin/README.md

 react-native run-ios is just one way to run your app.
 You can also run it directly from within Xcode or Nuclide.

-If you can't get this to work, see the Troubleshooting page.

-##Running on a device
-The above command will automatically run your app on the iOS Simulator by default.
-If you want to run the app on an actual physical iOS device, please follow the instructions here.